 - Salt as per taste

-make a paste out of these by adding 1/4th cup of water. - Tempering ingredients:
+- make a paste out of these by adding 1/4th cup of water.

 - Cut the bhindis into two pieces.

-- Heat the oil in a kadhai and fry the bhindis for 3-5 minutes in low-medium flame and take them out.
+- Heat the oil in a kadhai and fry the bhindis for 3-5 minutes on low-medium flame and take them out.

 - Now, add the diced tomatoes and a little bit of salt then cover it for 3 minutes.